DorienHuijser/dorienhuijser.github.io/pages/pages-root-folder/index.md

 widget1:
   title: "Bio"
   url: '/bio/'
-  image: widget-1-302x182.jpg
+  image: nov2020_squarebw2.jpg
-  text: 'Read more about my journey so far in my bio.'
+  text: 'Read more about my journey so far.'
 widget2:
   title: "What I do"
   url: '/what-i-do/'
   text: 'Read more about what I do.'
-  image: widget-1-302x182.jpg
+  image: bridge.jpg
 widget3:
   title: "Testimonials"
   url: '/testimonials/'
-  image: widget-github-303x182.jpg
+  image: header_unsplash_1.jpg
   text: 'Who better to say stuff about me than... <em>not me</em>?
 Read what others say about me on this page'
 # Use the call for action to show a button on the frontpage
 # To style the button in different colors, use no value